Equa1ityPe4ce/Equa1ityPD2Filter/README.md

 - removed quantity if item  is only 1
 - some low level rune word support
 - better class skill item support

+12/31/2020
+- hot fix for ILVL>90 sc's (Extra %DOT-20% was displaying)
+- Changes to the way im doing charms (Work in progress)